ziur/sdfc-idea/_docs/package-management.md

 title: Package management
 permalink: /docs/packages/
 ---
-## Package Management group has these tasks:
+## 5.1 Management package

+Those tasks are able to install and unisntall packages.

-## 5.1 Install package task
+## 5.2 Install package task

 This task installs a manage package based on the following parameters: